autodesk-platform-services/aps-revit.ifc.scheduler/README.md

 IncludeShallowCopies | Copying a file in ACC/BIM360 does not create a new file, only a reference to the original file, and cannot be passed to the model derivative service.
 Setting this to true will make a true copy of the file, and pass that to the model derivative service.  | true
 TwoLegScope | The APS scopes used by two legged tokens | data:read data:create account:read
 ThreeLegScope | The APS scopes used by three legged tokens | user:read data:read
-ApsBaseUrl | The root URL used to connect to the APS platform | https://developer.api.autodesk.com

 ### Deployment Steps